microsoft/playwright/docs/src/test-parallel-js.md

 export default config;
 ```

-## Worker index
+## Worker index and parallel index

+Each worker process is assigned two ids: a unique worker index that starts with 1, and a parallel index that is between `0` and `workers - 1`.
+When a worker is restarted, for example after a failure, the new worker process has the same `parallelIndex` and a new `workerIndex`.

-Each worker process is assigned a unique id (an index that starts with 1).
-You can read it from environment variable `process.env.TEST_WORKER_INDEX`, or access through [`property: TestInfo.workerIndex`].
+You can read an index from environment variables `process.env.TEST_WORKER_INDEX` and `process.env.TEST_PARALLEL_INDEX`, or access them through [`property: TestInfo.workerIndex`] and [`property: TestInfo.parallelIndex`].